JulieMontoya/AdveBuilder/birthday_adv/spoiler.md

 own.'
 ```

+This should help the player obtain the glowstick.

 Now the player has a light source, and will be able to see in the loft area a pair of baking tins  (which the player must `TAKE` to complete the game)  and an
   exit, with a last hint that the player had better make sure to collect everything they need as there will be no return.
 The return path, including landing on
 the sofa in the blue room, might provide an additional hint to the player to try `SEARCH`ing the sofa if they have not done so already.

-_If the clue was given, a gratuitous message is displayed on the first turn_ after _landing on the sofa:_
+If the clue was given, a gratuitous message is displayed after landing on the sofa:

 ```
 Suddenly, a swirling time vortex opens